Bloom-host/BloomDocs/docs/plugins_and_modifications/proxy-plugins.md

 ### Installing Plugins

 1. You'll first need to find the plugin you wish to install.
 Downloads can be found on a variety of sites.
-Common places are [spigotmc.org](https://spigotmc.org/resources) (look at the BungeeCord or Universal sections) or the [Velocity forums](https://forums.velocitypowered.com/c/plugins/5).
+Common places are [spigotmc.org](https://spigotmc.org/resources) (look at the BungeeCord or Universal sections), [Velocity forums](https://forums.velocitypowered.com/c/plugins/5) or [Modrinth](https://modrinth.com/plugins) (under proxies filter select the proxy software you are using).
 2. In any case, save the plugin to your local machine.
 Plugins can either be uploaded via the [web panel](https://mc.bloom.host) or through [SFTP](../using_the_panel/sftp.md).
 If you're uploading in bulk, go with the latter.
 3. In your server's root directory, locate the `plugins` folder, if it's not there then create a new directory named `plugins`.
 Navigate into this folder, and upload your plugin's file there!
 4. Most plugins will require you to restart your server before they take effect.